 - Law School Non-Classroom Credits

 It is your responsibility to read rule 520.3 in its entirety and understand its requirements.
-Please note that among other things, there are specific requirements on: the total number of credits taken; professional responsibility coursework; clinics, field placement and externships; the number of credits you may take in any semester; and the number of credits you may take outside of the Law School (including credits taken as part of a dual-degree program).
+Please note that among other things, there are specific requirements on: the total number of credits taken; professional responsibility coursework; clinics, field placement and externships; skills requirements; the number of credits you may take in any semester; and the number of credits you may take outside of the Law School (including credits taken as part of a dual-degree program).
 When you apply to take the NY Bar exam, you will submit a Certification Form with your application substantiating your academic eligibility in these coursework categories.
 Review and complete this form very carefully and note the information that you are asked to provide — you may find it easier to have your transcript in front of you when you complete the form.
 The Certification Form you submit to the NY Bar Examiners (NYBOLE) is mailed to the Student Records Office for verification.
 Then SRO reviews all forms and mails all the NY Bar Certification Forms collectively via overnight delivery back to the NYBOLE before the application deadline.

 If you have general questions, please contact the Student Records Office.

 Please review carefully the eligibility requirements for foreign-trained lawyers who receive the LL.M. from UVA.

 - If you plan to rely on New York’s "cure" provision, note the recommendation that you request an evaluation of your foreign educational credentials before you begin the L.L.M program and at least one year in advance of applying to sit for the bar.
 You do not need to request an evaluation before you begin your studies at UVA, but you run the risk of forfeiting your exam application fee if you are deemed ineligible to sit for the exam.